Click image to see larger map

 The new variable message sign on northbound I-5 in DuPont near Center Drive.

-The new southbound I-5 auxiliary lane between Thorne Lane and Berkeley Street opened on Thursday, Dec.
-5.
+The southbound I-5 auxiliary lane between Thorne Lane and Berkeley Street opened Dec.
+2013.

 The new southbound I-5 auxiliary lane between Thorne Lane and Berkeley Street as seen while under construction.